Autonomi (AUTONOMI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Autonomi Historical Price

-According to the latest data gathered on Autonomi live price page, the current price of Autonomi is 0.03925USD.
+According to the latest data gathered on Autonomi live price page, the current price of Autonomi is 0.03573USD.
 The circulating supply of Autonomi(AUTONOMI) is

 In the past 24 hours, Autonomi has shown a price movement of